ploneintranet/ploneintranet/src/ploneintranet/search/README.rst

-This package aims to provide a common API for indexing and querying from Plone to a 3rd party search engines.
+This package aims to provide a common API for indexing and querying from Plone to 3rd party search engines e.g. Solr

 Features
 --------